Creating a healthy culture

-To make sure we really live Our Values, we reinforce them in our policies, processes, communications, training and leadership role-modelling.
+To make sure we really live Our Values, we reinforce them in our policies, processes, communications, learning and leadership role-modelling.

 How we measure our progress

-We continue to monitor our progress against our goals – gathering feedback from colleagues through our listening strategy, which includes our colleague opinion survey, a Colleague Advisory Panel that connects directly with our Board and ‘Workplace’, our social media platform.
-We also track metrics and key performance indicators, and feedback from regulators and industry bodies, including the Banking Standards Board’s (BSB) annual assessment of culture in the UK banking sector where we have continued to make good progress, with improvements in all 9 BSB categories (*).
+We continue to monitor our progress against our goals – gathering feedback from colleagues through our listening strategy, which includes our colleague opinion surveys, a Colleague Advisory Panel that connects directly with our Board and ‘Workplace’, our social media platform.
+We also track metrics and key performance indicators, and feedback from regulators and industry bodies, including the Banking Standards Board’s (BSB) annual assessment of culture in the UK banking sector.

 Just under 50,000 (78%) of our colleagues completed our most recent opinion survey.
 The results showed a further improvement in colleague sentiment and NatWest is now at or above the global financial services norm (GFSN) and global high performing norm (GHPN) across all comparable survey categories.
 This is our strongest position to date and reflects our purpose and values coming to life in our response to the pandemic.